Basic principles and terms

 • Total Ion Current (TIC) represents the total signal coming from the MS Detector, in fact summing all the individual ion intensity values from each spectra to single value.

-• Base Peak Intensity (BPI) is another interesting signal in the MS practice - it represents the signal showing the intensity of the highest intensity ion from each spectra.
+• Base Peak Intensity (BPI) represents the signal showing the intensity of the highest intensity ion from each spectra.

-• Extracted Ion Current (EIC) is the signal over time of one single ion of selected m/z, as gained from the Raw Data.
+• Extracted Ion Current (EIC) is the signal over time of one single ion of selected m/z value, as gained from the Raw Data.

 • Raw Spectrum is a continuous spectrum (similar to the UV spectrum) of the compound - individual data points are connected by a curve.